gpk1983/Reproducible-TB-Screening-from-Cough-Audio/LR/README.md

 ---

-## 9) Waveform-level vs speaker-level predictions
+## 9) Waveform-level vs cougher-level predictions

 - **Waveform-level**: each recording yields a calibrated probability $p^{\text{cal}}_j$.
 - **Cougher-level**: for a cougher with recordings $\{j\}$, aggregate:

   $\bar{p}^{\text{cal}} = \frac{1}{m}\sum_{j=1}^{m} p^{\text{cal}}_j$

-Metrics and uncertainty can be reported at both levels, but **conformal prediction is evaluated at speaker level** to better respect exchangeability when multiple correlated recordings exist per cougher.
+Metrics and uncertainty can be reported at both levels, but **conformal prediction is evaluated at cougher level** to better respect exchangeability when multiple correlated recordings exist per cougher.

 ---